-When I read a book, I like to get an idea of who the author was.
-After I acquired Charles Grayson’s book Stories for Men, I couldn’t find really that much about Grayson.
+After I acquired Charles Grayson’s book Stories for Men, I couldn’t find really that much about the author, Charles Grayson.
 So, I did some research and filled in a lot of the background of his life from his college days to his death.
-While doing the research I encountered other Hollywood screenwriters as well, like Allen Rivkin, who didn’t have a lot of information about them.
+While doing the research I encountered other Hollywood screenwriters as well, like Allen Rivkin, who didn’t have a lot of bio information about them.

 P.J.
 Wolfson was a tough nut to crack.